MufeedKcp/python-basics/README.md

 # Python Basics Projects Repository

 Welcome to the **Python Basics Projects** repository!
-This repository contains a collection of beginner-friendly Python projects to help you practice and improve your programming skills.
+This repository contains a collection of beginner-friendly Python projects that help me to practice and improve my programming skills.
 Each project focuses on fundamental Python concepts such as file handling, loops, conditionals, functions, and basic algorithms.

 ---